 - drainage of pus

-If you are suffering from burning tongue syndrome, you may find relief from the same types of remedies as those used to treat first-degree burns.
-However, there are no medically approved treatments specifically for burning tongue syndrome.
+If you’re suffering from burning tongue syndrome, you may find relief from the same types of remedies as those used to treat first-degree burns.
+There are no medically approved treatments specifically for burning tongue syndrome.

 Sometimes, treating the conditions that may have caused secondary burning tongue syndrome can help.
-For example, if your current medication is causing dry mouth, your doctor may try you out on another prescription.
-If stomach acid is coming up into your mouth because of the condition GERD, your doctor may prescribe medications like omeprazole (Prilosec) to reduce your stomach’s production of acid.
+For example, if your current medication is causing dry mouth, your doctor may suggest another prescription.
+If stomach acid flows back into mouth because of acid reflux or GERD, your doctor may prescribe medications like omeprazole (Prilosec) to reduce your stomach’s production of acid.

-Most burns of the tongue heal on their own within about two weeks.
-However, some burns can last for up to six weeks.
+A tongue burn can heal in about two weeks without specific treatment.
+However, some burns can last up to six weeks.

 Burning tongue syndrome can persist for months or even years.
-According to the Cleveland Clinic, approximately 30 percent of individuals with burning tongue syndrome improve within three to five years without treatment (CC).
+According to the Cleveland Clinic, approximately 30 percent of individuals with burning tongue syndrome improve within three to five years without treatment.